zulip/zulip/docs/production/deployment.md

 On the [warm standby replicas](#postgresql-warm-standby), set to the username that the host should authenticate to the primary PostgreSQL server as, for streaming replication.
+Authentication will be done based on the `pg_hba.conf` file; if you are using password authentication, you can set a `postgresql_replication_password` secret for authentication.

 #### `ssl_ca_file`